 Typically, there are three types of deadbolt:

-- Single cylinder—key cylinder on the outside of the house, thumbturn on the inside
+- Single cylinder - key cylinder on the outside of the house, thumbturn on the inside.

-- Double cylinder—key cylinder on the inside and outside
+- Double cylinder - key cylinder on the inside and outside.

-- Lockable thumbturn—thumbturn on the inside that can be locked with a key.
+- Lockable thumbturn - thumbturn on the inside that can be locked with a key.

 Turning the handle operates locks at the top and bottom of the door panel, holding the doors in place.

-Drop bolts
+Drop bolt

 Normally used as an auxiliary lock rather than a door’s main lock.